AlgebraicGeometricModeling/Axl.jl/doc/mrkd/viewer.md

 ```
 @axlview m
 ```
-> Save the object m in the viewfile and visualize it
+> Save the object `m` in the viewfile and visualize it

 ## Example
 ```
+using Axl
 @axl start
 A = point(0.,0.5,0.)
 B = point(0.,1.5,0.)